toyofumi-yamauchi/Hello_Programming_World/README.md

 # hello-world
 My first repository!

-I am following the "Hello World - GitHub Guids" right now
+I followed the instruction in the "Hello World - GitHub Guids".
 URL: https://guides.github.com/activities/hello-world/

-This repository stores "beginners" file for each programming language: Python, C++, MATLAB.
+This repository stores "beginners" program for each language: Python, C++, and =MATLAB.
-"Hello_???_World" is designed to use as a reference program when you have not touched to a specific programming language for a while.
+"Hello_???_World" is designed to use as a reference when you have not touched to a particular programming language for a while.
+By reading and running it, you should be able to remember your memory and restart your work.

+Good luck!